top of page

 . . .
 TAN makes it easy to track bills you care about, write your legislators, sign in for hearings all from your own home.
 Get daily Take Action alerts.
 Make your voice heard in Olympia!

-Here’s what one happy IndiSkagit TAN user says: "love it!
+Here’s what one happy IndiSkagit TAN user says: '"love it!
 I just sit down at the computer after dinner and spend about 15 minutes taking actions on bills that make a difference.
 It’s easy and so satisfying!"

 The Indivisible Skagit Immigrant Support Task Force is offering accompaniment for tenants who are working through issues with their landlords.
 We can share information about tenants’ rights, help folks connect with organizations providing rent assistance and help with applications for federal and state funding.
 We can contact a landlord at the request of a tenant to facilitate resolutions to problems, and be present with tenants for lease signings, move-in and move-out inspections, or help with getting damage deposits back.